Minor in European Business Studies

 Prior knowledge of the European Union and business is required and the student should be interested in working with inter-disciplinarity – business, language, communication, politics, etc.

 The Minor as well as the individual courses are open to all students enrolled in CBS’s MA IBC.The below three courses (total 22.5 ECTS) are required for obtaining a Minor in European Business.
-Furthermore the MA thesis must address a topic that falls within the theme of European Business.

 The Minior in European Business is open to students from other study programmes.